mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/collections/delete.md

 A successful response returns HTTP status 200 and a blank body.

-You can confirm the deletion by attempting a lookup (GET) request to the placement. and should receive an HTTP status 404 (Not Found) because the placement has been removed.
+You can confirm the deletion by attempting a lookup (GET) request to the collection.
+You should receive an HTTP status 404 (Not Found) because the collection has been removed.